rengsnbuc/linear_regression_bikesharing/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by rengsnbuc - feel free to contact me!